rafaelbeckel/explorations/weird_chatgpt/20230106_rust_borrowed_types.md

 ---

 #### Let's try a more complex example with a struct containing multiple owned types, and the arguments for the methods accepting the underlying type reference.
-Explain why it's a good practice, or why not.
+Explain why it's a good practice, or why not

 Sure!
 Here is an example of a struct with multiple owned fields and methods that take references to the underlying types as arguments: